domRiddle/ASF/Performance.md

 - **Undefined behaviour** - you can't say if there will be 0 or 1 cards being dropped.
 - **Not intended** - based on past experience and behaviour of Steam network that doesn't result in same behaviour when sending a single request.
 - **Undocumented** - it's clearly documented on Steam website how cards are being obtained, and **in every single place** it's clearly stated that it's obtained through **playing**, NOT closing games, getting achievements, games switching or launching 32 games concurrently.
-- **Considered as a logic flaw** - Closing game(s) or switching them should have no outcome on cards being dropped which are clearly stated to be obtained through **gaining playtime**.
+- **Considered as a logic flaw** - closing game(s) or switching them should have no outcome on cards being dropped which are clearly stated to be obtained through **gaining playtime**.
 - **Unreliable by definition, can't be reproduced reliably** - it doesn't work for everybody, and even if it did work for you once, it might no longer work for the second time.

 Now once we realized what Steam glitch is, and the fact that cards being dropped when game gets closed **is** one, we can move on to the second point - **ASF is not abusing Steam network in any way by definition, and it's doing its best to comply with Steam ToS, its protocols and what is generally accepted**.
 Spamming Steam network with constant game opening/closing requests can be considered a **[DoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack)** and **directly violates [Steam Online Conduct](http://store.steampowered.com/online_conduct/?l=english)**